time4tea/gopro-dashboard-overlay/docs/xml/README.md

 # Custom Data (Experimental)

 Custom data can be inserted into components using `extension` tags in a GPX file.
 Global data is inserted inside the `metadata` tag, and data for a specific GPX trackpoint is inserted inside the trackpoint.
 They can be accessed in the XML configuration using the metric `custom.metadata.<key>` and `custom.field.<key>` respectively.
-For example, in the GPX file below, global data `("transit_headsign", "route_length")` and `("transit_next_stop", "transit_distance")` for the first trackpoint are defined.
+For example, in the GPX file below, global data `("transit_headsign", "route_length")` and `("transit_next_stop", "transit_distance", "ref_test")` for the first trackpoint are defined.
 Note: The GPX parser does not seem to parse `extension` tags without another tag beside it, so `name` is used as a dummy tag.

 ```xml